jdoleary/Spellmasons/TasksCurrent.md

 ## brad feedback 2021.03.17

-- BUG: When other player picks up cards it doesn't persist correctly to the other client
 - BUG: Sometimes after shake due to damage animation a golem will move an entire cell to the left

 ## bugs